gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 us away, but we're back now.
 I suggest you get used to it."

 Vurt, Mayeule, and Piaerre spent the night.
-They didn't have a choice---when they tried to leave, the Hett patrolling Slip Street turned them back.
+They didn't have a choice—when they tried to leave, the Hett patrolling Slip Street turned them back.
 "Curfew," they said.
 It might have been the only word they knew of the Gandan-o that the Avauntois spoke.
 "Curfew."